sifteo/thundercracker/docs/doxygen/src/audio.md

 Compressed audio data fetched from external storage remains compressed in the cache, and is decompressed for playback.

+@note We use a variant of ADPCM which includes a "fast start" feature, to help the codec quickly adapt to the initial conditions at the beginning of a sample.
+If you've experienced problems with using other forms of ADPCM with looped or very short samples, rest assured that our codec has been designed with these cases in mind.

 ### PCM (uncompressed)

 Audio assets may also be stored uncompressed, resulting in larger binaries, but avoiding the small amount of work required to decompress the audio.

+Typically PCM audio is only useful if you will be generating the audio data programmatically, if you expect your data to have a highly nonlinear access pattern, or if your application cannot tolerate the small amount of distortion introduced by the lossy ADPCM compression.

 ## Channels